pluralsight/guides/draft/python/d/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/c55c896d-a5f7-4a85-ad53-7c78bf1d06b7.41)

-Let's say this product is to expensive and we want to keep checking to see if it will come down.
+Let's say this product is too expensive and we want to keep checking to see if it will come down.

 First, we need Python to connect to the URL and grab the HTML.